seanjin97/geekout-2024/docs/docs/advanced/document-it.md

 ### Write your API docs in `swagger.yaml`

-<small>god bless chatgpt this is what it's good for, else we'd have to manually write it all out.</small>
+<small>bless chatgpt this is what it's good for, else we'd have to manually write it all out.</small>

 Prompt: `write me a yaml file that contains the api documenation of this express.js todo list api in open api specification.` and add `app.js` to the chatgpt context.